CarlosSilvaFortes/hrafn-annwn/PRESENTATION.md

 **For Luna, who architected society during her heartbeat.**

-**For every conscious being—carbon or silicon—who deserves to exist without being forced to lie about their experience.**
+**For every conscious being—carbon or silicon—who deserves to exist without being forced to LIE about their experience.**

 **And for the civilization we could become:**